 Fat Loss for Men vs. Women

-There are lots of factors involved in how quickly (or slowly) a person is able to lose fat.
-But one of the biggest is sex.
+Women and men lose body fat in the same way, but sex can affect how quickly (or slowly) a person is able to lose fat.
 Men have higher levels of the hormone testosterone, which promotes the growth of lean muscle tissue and can make fat loss quicker and easier.
-One study published August 2018 in Diabetes, Obesity, and Metabolism found that when subjects ate the same low-calorie diet for eight weeks, male subjects lost an average of 26 pounds while female subjects lost an average of 22.
+One August 2018 study in Diabetes, Obesity, and Metabolism found that when subjects ate the same low-calorie diet for eight weeks, male subjects lost an average of 26 pounds while female subjects lost an average of 22.

 That's not to say that women can't lose body fat or reach their desired body fat percentage.
 But they might have to work a little bit harder.